It’s been 10 whole years since the comic book classic - let’s celebrate its birthday with a deluge of fun facts for ya

 After Christopher Nolan saved Bruce Wayne from the eye-torching embarrassment of Batman & Robin with the excellent Batman Begins, we were expecting more of the same with his follow-up.
 But no one quite expected The Dark Knight to ignite the way that it did.

-Arguably the greatest superhero film of all time, it brought devastating darkness to the masses, becoming quite easily the most depressing film to ever make over $1 billion at the worldwide box office.
+Arguably (go on, argue about it) the greatest superhero film of all time, it brought devastating darkness to the masses, becoming quite easily the most depressing film to ever make over $1 billion at the worldwide box office.
 After we shared some nuggets of information about Nolan’s first batcapade, here are 15 things you probably didn’t know about The Dark Knight.

 (Images: Rex Features, YouTube)